 - (1) Any member may present a petition to Parliament that has endorsed upon it a certificate signed by the member stating that, in the member's opinion, the petition is respectful, does not promote disharmony, and is deserving of presentation.
-The member may make a brief statement about the person or persons in whose name the petition is presented, the number of signatures attached to it, and a summary of the petitioning words before laying the petition on the Table. - (2) Two days' notice must be given of the intention to present a petition during which time the Speaker must scrutinise it to ensure that the petition- - (a) conforms with the requirements of this Standing Order; and - (b) is seeking action which lies within the powers of Parliament to take. - (3) A petition must be in English. - (4) Parliament is not required to receive or consider a petition that is of the same subject matter as a petition that has already been finally dealt with by Parliament during the term of Parliament unless substantial or new evidence in relation to the subject matter of the petition is available and that evidence was not available when the earlier petition was considered. - (5) Following the presentation of a petition by a member, that member must move a motion that Parliament vote on whether the petition is to be referred to the standing committee under which the subject matter of the petition falls. - (56) If 40% of the total number of members of Parliament approve that the petition be referred to a standing committee under clause (5), The the Speaker must refer each the petition laid on the Table to the standing committee under which the subject matter of the petition falls and the standing committee must investigate its contents and provide a report to Parliament on the petition and the action sought by the petitioners.
+The member may make a brief statement about the person or persons in whose name the petition is presented, the number of signatures attached to it, and a summary of the petitioning words before laying the petition on the Table. - (2) Two days' notice must be given of the intention to present a petition during which time the Speaker must scrutinise it to ensure that the petition- - (a) conforms with the requirements of this Standing Order; and - (b) is seeking action which lies within the powers of Parliament to take. - (3) A petition must be in English. - (4) Parliament is not required to receive or consider a petition that is of the same subject matter as a petition that has already been finally dealt with by Parliament during the term of Parliament unless substantial or new evidence in relation to the subject matter of the petition is available and that evidence was not available when the earlier petition was considered. - (5) The Speaker must refer each petition laid on the Table to the standing committee under which the subject matter of the petition falls and the committee must investigate its contents and provide a report to Parliament on the petition and the action sought by the petitioners.